-For many of our patients, implant surgery involves two steps.
+For many of our patients, implant surgery involves a few steps.

 Is there an ideal candidate for breast implant reconstruction?

-The best candidates for implants tend to be smaller, thinner women with a B cup breast.
-Fuller-breasted women can have implant reconstruction, but if they received a unilateral mastectomy [when one breast is removed], we would need to do a reduction on the natural breast in order to achieve symmetry with the implant.
-Similarly, for women with an A cup breast size, we may need to do a breast augmentation of the natural breast to achieve symmetry.
+The best candidates for implants tend to be smaller- to moderate-breasted women.
+Fuller-breasted women can have implant reconstruction, but if they received a unilateral mastectomy [when one breast is removed], we sometimes need to do a reduction on the natural breast in order to achieve symmetry.
+Similarly, for women with a smaller breast size, we may need to do a breast augmentation of the natural breast to achieve symmetry.

 Is there risk associated with breast implants and cancer?

 The FDA has stated that a small number of cases of squamous cell carcinoma (SCC) had been found in the scar tissue of women with breast implants.
 Additionally, the FDA has stated that around 1,000 cases of breast implant-associated anaplastic large cell lymphoma have been found in association with certain textured implants.
 While the findings appear rare among the millions of women with implants, any new change in or around a breast implant — such as swelling, pain, a new lump, or a new rash — should be evaluated by a doctor.